MLB season starts March 31, again with every te...

 - News Article

-(AP) -- Major League Baseball will open the 2022 season on March 31 -- as long as there isn't a work stoppage -- and will try for the fourth time to have every team play its first game on the same da
+Major League Baseball will open the 2022 season on March 31 and will try for the fourth time to have every team play...

 More Recent New York Mets Articles